Emmanuelkimutai/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 A function that adds a new node at the beginning of a list A function that adds a new node at the end of a list A function that frees a list
+A function that frees a list and sets head to NULL